decampj4/trading-log/index.md

 Close at ~60% of max profit or get assigned.
 If the run up continues and the price is hit this week, I may roll out this position to collect more premium before being potentially assigned

 ![UPST Chart](/trading-log/docs/assets/2024-08-07-upst.png)

+### Bought to close  $UPST August 16 2024 40 Call

+I saw a 50% profit within a couple hours, so it made sense to close this